 Upon the effectiveness of the IPO registration statement, the Company's ordinary shares were redeemed and cancelled in consideration for the issuance of an equivalent number of Class A ordinary shares and Class B ordinary shares to the holders of former ordinary shares, respectively.
-Holders of Class A ordinary shares and Class B ordinary shares have the same rights except for conversion and voting rights.
-Each Class B ordinary share is convertible into one Class A ordinary share at any time, while Class A ordinary shares cannot be converted into Class B ordinary shares under any circumstances.
+Holders of Class A ordinary shares and Class B ordinary share is entitled to one Class A ordinary share at any time, while Class A ordinary shares cannot be converted into Class B ordinary shares under any circumstances.
 Each Class A ordinary share is entitled to one vote.
-When the total number of ordinary shares held by Telstra constitutes no less than 51% of all of the Company's issued and outstanding ordinary shares, each Class B ordinary shares held by Telstra drops below 51% but is no less than 39.3% of all of the Company's issued and outstanding ordinary shares, each Class B ordinary shares will carry such number of votes that would result in the total number of ordinary shares held by Telstra carrying, in the aggregate, 51% of the voting rights represented by all of the Company's issued and outstanding ordinary shares; when the total number of ordinary shares held by Telstra drops below 39.3% of all of the Company's issued and outstanding ordinary shares, all Class B ordinary shares will be automatically converted into the same number of Class A ordinary shares.
+When the total number of ordinary shares held by Telstra constitutes no less than 51% of all of the Company's issued and outstanding ordinary shares, each Class B ordinary share is entitled to one vote; when the total number of ordinary shares held by Telstra drops below 51% but is no less than 39.3% of all of the Company's issued and outstanding ordinary shares, each Class B ordinary shares held by Telstra carrying, in the aggregate, 51% of the voting rights represented by all of the Company's issued and outstanding ordinary shares; when the total number of ordinary shares held by Telstra drops below 39.3% of all of the Company's issued and outstanding ordinary shares, all Class B ordinary shares will be automatically converted into the same number of Class A ordinary shares.